kuraykaraaslan/expo-react-native-boilerplate/README.md

 - **Axios**: Includes Axios for making HTTP requests, with a pre-configured instance for easy API integration.
 - **i18next**: Supports i18next for internationalization and localization of the app.

+## Roadmap

+- [x] Initial setup with Expo, React Native, Redux, Tailwind CSS, and TypeScript.
+- [ ] Implement authentication flow with Redux.
+- [x] Add Axios for making HTTP requests.
+- [x] Integrate i18next for internationalization and localization.
+- [ ] Support dark mode and light mode themes.
+- [ ] Add form validation with Formik and Yup.
+- [ ] Implement unit tests with Jest and React Testing Library.
+- [ ] Support for web and desktop platforms.

 ## Getting Started